skb50bd/Brotal.FireflyIII/.github/README.md

    - Check if the API key is expired

 2. **Package Already Exists**
+   - The workflow automatically checks and skips if the version exists
+   - Update the version in the csproj file before publishing
    - NuGet doesn't allow overwriting existing packages
-   - Increment the version number before publishing

 3. **Build Failures**
    - Check the build logs in the Actions tab